 RIP to all the books lent but were never returned; may the borrower got something useful out of you, and may they continue the tradition of lending you to others without expecting it to return.
 Start circulating books for free!

-Imagine now a really, really free market here in the Archipelago, where every tool you need can be borrowed.
+Imagine now a really, really free market here in the Philippines where every tool you need can be borrowed.

 “stop blaming other people.”